-Focus on the products that matter most to your audience.
+Focus on the products & services that matter most to your audience or your business during the crisis.
 You may find that certain products aren’t as practical or useful as they were prior to the crisis; conversely, there may be other products and services that have now become more important.
-Along the same lines, the reasons to use your products and services may have changed.
+Along the same lines, the reasons to use your products and services may have shifted.

 Cut anything that doesn’t make sense.
 Rework the strategy to highlight what matters most now or the future benefits.
 Reallocate your budget accordingly.

-Although a crisis is never expected or desired, if you adapt your strategy and use these practical tips to digital advertising during a crisis, you can reach your audience with messaging that interests them in your business, earn both immediate and future consideration, and increase your share of voice.
-As John Wooden said “Things work out best for those who make the best out of how things work out.”
-Our hope is that you can use our practical tips to help you make the best out of how things work out during a crisis.
+Although a crisis is never expected or desired, if you adapt your ad strategy and use these practical tips for digital advertising during a crisis, you can reach your audience with messaging that interests them in your business, earn both immediate and future consideration, and increase your share of voice.
+As John Wooden said, “Things work out best for those who make the best out of how things work out.”
+Our hope is that you can use our practical tips to help you make the best out of how things work out for your business during a crisis.